TrafeX/clipboard.ninja/PRIVACY.md

 # Changes to our privacy policy
 Clipboard.ninja keeps its privacy policy under regular review and places any updates on this web page.
 This privacy policy was last updated on 22 May 2021.

-# How to contact us
+# How to contact me
 If you have any questions about clipboard.ninja privacy policy, the data we hold on you, or you would like to exercise one of your data protection rights, please do not hesitate to contact us.

-Email us at: privacy@trafex.nl
+Email me at: privacy@trafex.nl